bgamari/ghc-wiki-import/event-log.md

 The format of the log file is described by the header EventLogFormat.h that comes with GHC, and it can be parsed in Haskell using the [ ghc-events](http://hackage.haskell.org/package/ghc-events) library.
-To dump the contents of a .eventlog file as text, use the tool show-ghc-events that comes with the ghc-events package.
+To dump the contents of a .eventlog file as text, use the tool `ghc-events` that comes with the ghc-events package.

 ## Limitations